-We accept cases in most the practice areas, and only assign legal specialists to appear before the courts.
-This ensures that our clients are represented by lawyers with in-depth industry and legal knowledge in legal proceedings and arbitrations.
+We accept cases in a majority of the practice areas, and only assign legal specialists to appear before the courts.
+This ensures that our clients are represented by lawyers with in-depth industry and legal knowledge in legal proceedings and arbitration.

 Civil litigation – private individuals

 We assist private individuals with disputes and legal proceedings arising in relation to family law (separation, divorce, child custody and inheritance), asset management, family-owned businesses, employment, tax and real estate.

 Our clients can be certain that our lawyers have thorough knowledge of their case and the applicable laws, as well as the experience of bringing cases to court.